Published on:

 Transactional lawyers and litigators alike will have to pay close attention to Plank, as it will drive the former to carefully examine what duties should be included, or not as the case may be, in operating agreements and the latter to carefully draft complaints that adequately plead, among other things, where a fiduciary duty arises from and what the appropriate remedy would be if in fact a breach occurred.

 At Silverman Thompson, we regularly draft operating agreements and litigate both LLC disputes and breach of fiduciary claims, regardless of the context in which they arise.
-To learn more, call (410) 385-2225 and ask to speak with any of our partners in the Business Litigation group.
+To learn more, call (410) 385-2225 and ask to speak with any of our partners in the business litigation group.

 Contact Information